rssys/krr-artifact/tutorial/README.md

 - kernel_rr_dma-`<number>`.log: Disk DMA data;
 - kernel_rr_network.log: Network data.

-You also need the original disk image file you used for record, it's not going to be actually read in replay, it's just for consistent hardware configuration between record and replay.
+You also need the original disk image file you used for record, it's not going to be actually read in replay, just for consistent hardware configuration between record and replay.

 2. Generate kernel symbols:
+When using a different kernel image for replay, make sure to generate the kernel symbols and re-compile QEMU:
 ```
-cd qemu-tcg-kvm/kernel_rr
+cd qemu-tcg-kvm/build
-bash generate_symbol.sh <absolute path to your vmlinux> <absolute path of your KRR QEMU directory>
+bash ../kernel_rr/generate_symbol.sh <absolute path to your vmlinux> <absolute path of your KRR QEMU directory>

+# Recompile QEMU
+make -j$(nproc)
 ```
 KRR replayer needs some kernel symbol information to trap certain kernel code.

-After executing, it has the output below:
+Symbol generation has the output below:
 ```
 [root@tianren kernel_rr]# bash generate_symbol.sh /home/projects/linux-6.1.0/vmlinux /home/projects/qemu-tcg-kvm/
 GNU gdb (GDB) Fedora 12.1-2.fc36